 Risk Classification Policy

-The Risk Classification Policy allows organisations to configure the risk classifications by which to categorise the risk profile of relationships.
+The Risk Classification Policy allows organisations to configure risk classifications by which to categorise the risk profiles of relationships.
 It also determines what each classification means for your AML/CFT approach to that relationship.
 It allows organisations to document and enforce:

 The frequency of review for ongoing relationships depending on their risk classifications.

-The level of sign off required for establishment or continuation of relationships depending on their risk classifications.
+The level of approval required for relationships depending on their risk classifications.

 The legislation and regulator's guidance refers to two risk classifications - “higher risk” and “not higher risk”.
 It also allows for adoption of additional classifications if the organisation deems it appropriate.
 Risk classifications in Proofdesk are fully customisable to suit your organisations requirements, while keeping in line with legislation.